Rekyt/dependency/README.md

 ## /!\ Note

-`dependency` is conceived a very simple and usable package on tighly written scripts.
-With well defined packages loadings and scripts sourcing.
-It does not evaluate the network of dependencies by **evaluating** the scripts rather by **scraping** them.
+`dependency` is conceived as a very simple and usable package on tightly written scripts; with explicit package loading and scripts sourcing.
+It does not evaluate the network of dependencies by **evaluating** the scripts but rather by **scraping** them.